not-na/cardgame/docs/protospec/packets/packet_party_join.rst

 Purpose
 -------

-After the creation of a :term:`lobby`\ , the creator and all his :term:`party` members will be joined automatically.
-Additionally, any client accepting an invitation will receive this packet.
+After the creation of a :term:`party`\ , the creator will be joined automatically to the party.
+Additionally, if another client accepts an invitation to a party, he will be joined.

-Upon joining, the server will send a :cg:packet:`cg:lobby.change` packet to the other clients in the lobby containing the updated user list.
-The joining client will receive a similar packet which however will contain all the information on the lobby.
+Upon joining, the server will send a :cg:packet:`cg:party.change` packet to the other clients in the party containing the updated user list.
+The joining client will receive a similar packet which however will contain all the information on the party.

 Structure
 ---------